MukhammadumarDeveloper/TaskManagerApp/Readme.md

 # My Webpack Project

 ## Description
 This is our internship project for Epam Summer Camp 2024.
-The backend is configured using Spring Boot with a PostgreSQL database.
+For the backend we used Spring Boot with a PostgreSQL database.

 ## Table of Contents
 - [Installation](#installation)